 What Should You Bring?

 Don’t show up empty-handed.
-Bring our quick Print Out, with your notes added, to be sure you hit your main points.
-Leave with them the “More Resources” page so that they can look these items up themselves from reputable sources.
+Bring a sheet with your notes added to be sure you hit your main points.

 – Bring your contact information.